Telktia-LTD/.github/profile/README.md

-# 👋 Welcome to LongSwipe Ltd
+# 👋 Welcome to LongSwipe, Powered by Telktia LTD

 ## 🚀 Who We Are